ptypes-nlesc/metadata-scraper/README.md

 This tool:

-- Scrapes upload dates from public Pornhub video pages
+- Scrapes metadata from public Pornhub video pages
 - Designed for academic NLP and social computing research
 - Chunked execution with progress bar (tqdm)
 - Server-friendly delays and polite scraping